 The competitive standing of each campus indicates how well its faculty salaries have fared relative to its peers.
-Figure 9 shows that UIUC ranked 19th in its group in FY 2007, two places down from FY 2006.
+Figure 9 shows that UIUC ranked 19th in its group in FY 2008, the same place as in FY 2007.
 Although the UIUC campus is among the nation's most academically competitive institutions, salaries for faculty at UIUC have long ranked near the bottom of its comparison group.
-UIC ranked 12th in its group in FY 2007 and UIS ranked 10th.
-These rankings represent a loss of one place from FY 2006 for UIC and UIS.
+UIC ranked 12th in its group in FY 2008, the same place as in FY 2007.
+UIS ranked 11th, representing a loss of one place from FY 2007 and placing UIS in the bottom quartile of its comparison group.